ICTRC/Parsivar/README.md

 ## Installation
-The latest verson can be installed through `pip`:
+The latest version can be installed through `pip`:

-	pip install parsivar
+	pip3 install parsivar